margaretmf/margaretmf.github.io/poetry.md

 And dances with the stars after you are dead.
 It picks you up when you fall.
 And forgives you when you've failed.
+It remembers everything true at heart about you.
+And synchronizes all of your work.

 ## Harmony the Real, Discord the Unreal ##
 God harmonizes everything.